Shhuffle/ECG_Signal_Processing/README.md

-This project is about processing ECG (Electro Cargiogram) singnals.
+This project is about processing ECG (Electro Cargiogram) signals.
 Since its not real time processing, the data for processing are obtained form physionet.org MIT-BIH.
 Information about each process is available in either notebook or in .py code file.

 Following tasks are performed in this project:-